 5 Guano

 Guano is the excreta of seabirds and bats and is used as fertilizer.
-It was a big deal in the 19th century, when the United States and other Europeans nations did almost anything to get their hands on it.
+It was a big deal in the 19th century, when the United States and other European nations did almost anything to get their hands on it.
 Guano was so valuable that Peru, a major producer, funded most of its budget with the money it made from exporting it.

 The United States was so interested in accessing guano that it passed the Guano Islands Act of 1856.
-The act allows US citizens to seize unclaimed guano-rich islands in the name of the United States.
+The act allows US citizens to seize unclaimed guano‑rich islands in the name of the United States.
 The US president can choose to include the island as a part of US territory and even defend it with military force.
-The law is still in the books and has never been repealed.[6]
+The law is still on the books and has never been repealed.

 Peru and Spain also went to war after Spain seized Peru’s guano‑rich Chincha Islands in 1864.
 The two‑year‑long Chincha Islands War ended with the defeat of Spain by the combined militaries of Bolivia, Chile, Ecuador, and Peru.
 Guano was also an indirect cause of the War of the Pacific (1879–1883) between Peru and Chile.